AoifeW123/Tracerball/README.md

 ##### Algorithms

-Explanation of the algorithms behind your program

 The main Algorthim that had to be used was when creating the Enemy object.
 This would be down to the enemy piece having to be able to chase the user's cursor cordinates.
 The algorthium is broken down into a procedure and will be broken down into each step.
 Each step will have a goal that if done correctly, will produce an outcome.

 When the user moves their piece the algorith is triggered.
 The algorithm should have the enemy square towards the user's piece.
 When the user move to the right of the canvas the enemy has to go to the right. (vice versa).
 This is creating the illusion that the emeny piece is chasing the user's piece.
 The algorthim also has to include speed.
 This as the enemy has to chase the user and not teleport to the user's cursor immediately.

 ##### Coding Standards
-Standard for the code you will be writting

 The standards of code that will be used need to be harmonised, consistent and in a coherent style.
 The coding standards that are fundental are the Good Basic Standards.
 These will be used to the best ability.
 The main focus are on: